Peripherin: Amyotrophic lateral sclerosis

+As a therapeutic target

 Possible involvement of intermediate filaments such as peripherin in neurodegenerative diseases is currently being investigated.
 Interactions between intermediate filaments and other proteins are also being pursued.
 Peripherin has been shown to associate with protein kinase Cε, inducing its aggregation and leading to increased apoptosis.
 It may be possible to regulate this aggregation and apoptosis using siRNAs and protein kinase Cε.
 Pinpointing the source and possible resolution of protein aggregates is a promising direction for potential therapeutics.